 When applied to a work environment, the differences become more pronounced.
 We have all worked as part of a group, either in our professional careers or as part of our schooling.
 Members within groups tend to work almost completely interdependently of each other, perhaps they’re even comprised of individuals from different departments.
 There is often a clearly defined leader or manager who dominates the group’s decisions, assigns roles, and expects clear results.

 When putting together a work team, however, the definitions change.
 Within the work team it is not uncommon that the leader operates as a facilitator: essentially responsible for pooling together the talent they feel is required to accomplish the team’s goal.
-Team members can work completely interdependently, however they tend to work more successfully as part of a whole.
+Team members can work completely interdependently, however they tend to perform better when they use their teamwork skills.
 Teams often come together to discuss their progress or findings, and reach a collective decision as to how the team will achieve their definition of success.

 In teams, it is far more common to see work assigned very specifically and according to an individuals’ strengths or weaknesses, in favour of serving the team’s overarching goal.